 Connections to Paul

-It's been wondered why Peter would send a letter to the regions named in 1:1 if that was where Paul worked in light of the falling apart Peter and Paul had, recorded in Galatians 2.
-There is also a lot of theology very near to Paul.
-But first, it has to be pointed out that since over 150 years ago when Baur first embellished the disagreement between Paul and Peter in Galatians 2, much has been made of the incident.
+Marxsen wonders why Peter would send a letter to the regions named in 1:1, which was where Paul worked, in light of the falling apart the two had (Galatians 2).
+There is also a lot of theology similar to Paul's.
+But since F. C. Baur first embellished the disagreement between Paul and Peter in Galatians 2, much has been made of the incident.
 As J.A.T.
-Robinson says, it was a temporary lapse on the side of Peter, which was apparently not a sign or the beginning of any split between Paul and any other major early Christian figure.
-The example furthermore shows that Peter did not obey the Judaizers' ideas prior to their arrival in Antioch.
-For Peter to have been at odds with Paul and his theology due to this is a stretch beyond reality.
+Robinson says, it was a temporary lapse on the side of Peter, which wasn't the beginning of any split between the two or any other major early Christian figure.
+The short narration of the incident in Galatians itself confirms this, as well as the focus on the (non-apostolic) Judaizers and the fact that the Galatians (clearly in agreement with the Apostles that Paul already agreed with [Gal 2:1ff]) retook Paul's side.
+The example furthermore shows that Peter did not obey the Judaizers' ideas prior to their arrival in Antioch (Gal 2:12).
+For Peter to have been at odds with Paul and his theology due to this isn't necessitated.

 This would alleviate the fact that 1 Peter is sent to that region, but it would not explain the connections between the Pauline theology.
-The problem is not so much one of copying, as no scholar attributes the similarities between the epistle and Paul's letters (especially Romans), but as to why they are there.
+The problem is not so much one of copying, as no scholar attributes the similarities between the epistle and Paul's letters to this (especially Romans), but as to why they are there.
 The common explanation is that someone used the common catechetical tradition.
-But this really begs to wonder why the forger would insert Pauline material and attribute the letter to Peter.
+But this really begs to wonder why the forger would insert Pauline material and attribute the letter to Peter, and not use any of Paul's letters, and not even allude to Paul's salvation by faith through grace (if they wanted to make Peter side with him, which was never an issue in the early Church after 70).
 As Marxsen says, without Peter's name, it would be more likely to suspect a disciple of Paul as the author due to the terminology and train of thought.
 It is like 2 Thessalonians, Ephesians, Colossians and the Pastorals in that it draws on Pauline theology at a number of points, thus it is in the class of "pseudo-Pauline".
 It is difficult to see Peter as the author because of this.
 Not only this, but Silvanus/Silas, who is known to be a traveller and companion of Paul is mentioned as the amanuensis/secretary.
 Therefore, a forgerer makes less sense behind this than if Peter himself had somehow used Pauline theology to express himself.
 The usage of the Pauline formula en Christo in 3:16, 5:10, 14 could be due either to Silvanus or again due to the tradition employed (but if Peter had contact with Paul recently as seems to be the case from Silvanus being secretary, then this tradition might be his rephrasing of Paul's phraseology itself!
 But either way, authorship points toward Peter, as noted above).
 The fact that the Law's requirements (viz.
 Judaizers) doesn't seem to be a problem anymore is not very decisive, since it was exactly for this absense that Baur rejected 1 Thessalonians, but if the problem was not really acute at the time of writing (c.60), especially after Paul's mission, and the letter's seeming preoccupation with emphasis on righteous suffering would make this understandable (cf. Philippians 3:1: "It is no trouble for me to write the same things to you again, and it is a safeguard for you", Paul had written to the Philippians countless times against the Judaizers, and the overall situation mentioned above plus perhaps Peter's lack of choice words may have made it a non-issue).
 In any case, 1 Clement 32 (96) and Ep. of Barnabas 2:4-7 show that the issue of the Law's following was not a dead issue, at least not one for reaffirmation, and its absense of reiteration in 1 Peter can arguably be said to point toward authenticity, but its absense is not problematic, especially if there is nothing else that necessitates forgery, and much more so if there are factors pointing toward the lifetime of Peter.
 In any case, 3:20-21 touches upon faith vs. works, yet so lightly so as to seem that the debate was heated in the years prior (i.e. Paul in the 50's), since either the subject would have been wholly ignored or fully elaborated upon as we see in the epistles of 70-100 above.

 If one wants to say that a forgerer used Paul's letters to write this material, the problem is he would not have employed a common cathechetical tradition only, but would have lifted material from the letters themselves and placed it into 1 Peter.
 But it makes much more sense for Peter to be writing with that tradition only, having known it from a meeting with Paul, or perhaps through Silvanus, and thus using it, and nothing that is out of the Pauline epistles (such as do the later authors, e.g. 1 Clement, Ignatius, or even if one wants to point out, Ephesians/2 Thessalonians, though these two are not direct copies either)